Google Flagged Self-Sign Certificate from HTTPs Ranking Signal

 — John Mueller (@JohnMu) January 6, 2016

-If your website is strengthening with content and if you really care about search engine and online reparation of your website, it is better not to install self-sign SSL certificate and get a valid SSL Certificate from a trusted certificate Authority.
+If your website is strengthening with content and if you care about search engine and online reparation of your site, it is better not to install a self-sign SSL certificate and get a valid SSL Certificate from a trusted Certificate Authority.